-Small businesses have to make a decision about to whom they are going to extend credit.
-Are they going to extend credit only to those who pay in cash and checks?
+Small businesses must decide to whom they are going to extend credit.
+Are they going to sell their products only to those who pay in cash and checks?
 This may make their payment processing easy, but it will severely limit their customer base.

 What Are Merchant Services?